- What is A2P 10DLC?

 No, not at this time.
 However, we do not know when/if Canada will adjust due to spamming issues.

-If you do not register your use case AT&T, T Mobile and other carriers will filter your messages.
+If you do not register your Brand and Campaign, your recipients' carriers will filter your messages - many of them will not be delivered.